CFCPalsy: Facial Image Synthesis with Cross-Fusion Cycle Diffusion Model for Facial Paralysis Individuals

 \section{Introduction}

-Facial palsy, which can result in temporary or permanent weakness or paralysis of one side of the face, typically presents as an acute, unilateral facial nerve weakness or paralysis that develops rapidly, often within 72 hours, with an unknown cause, affecting approximately 23 out of every 100,000 people annually \cite{ge2022automatic}.
+Facial palsy, which can result in temporary or permanent weakness or paralysis of one side of the face, affects approximately 23 out of every 100,000 people annually \cite{ge2022automatic}.
 Beyond the physical discomfort, patients with facial palsy often experience significant psychological distress \cite{hotton2020psychosocial}.
-Accurate and timely diagnosis is crucial for effective treatment; however, the variability in clinical presentation poses significant challenges.
-The severity estimation of facial palsy remains a largely subjective process \cite{ge2022automatic}.
+Accurate and timely diagnosis is crucial for effective treatment; however, the variability in clinical presentation poses significant challenges, and the severity estimation of facial palsy remains a largely subjective process \cite{ge2022automatic}.

 In recent years, machine learning (ML) has shown promise in aiding the diagnosis of facial paralysis by analyzing facial features and expressions \cite{vrochidou2023automatic,amsalam2024facial,gaber2022classification,ge2022automatic}.
-However, the development of reliable ML models is hindered by the scarcity of comprehensive, annotated datasets that accurately represent the diversity and severity of facial paralysis.
-Obtaining high-quality facial images of facial palsy patients is a significant challenge due to several factors, including the need to protect patient privacy and the inherent sensitivity of medical data.
-Additionally, the rarity of the condition and the variability in its presentation make it difficult to gather a diverse and representative dataset.
+However, the development of reliable ML models is limited by the lack of comprehensive, annotated datasets representing the diversity and severity of facial paralysis.
+Collecting high-quality images of facial palsy patients is challenging due to privacy concerns and the sensitive nature of medical data.
 Existing datasets \cite{AFLFP,MEEI,YFP} are often limited in size, scope, and variability, restricting the generalization ability and performance of ML algorithms.